-Let's look at GDPR and how you can make sure that your app is ready for the coming changes.
+Let’s look at GDPR, the CCPA and how you can make sure that your app is ready for the coming changes.

 Data is so omnipotent in our digital lives.
-GDPR is set to make data handlers liable for how they collect, protect, store and remove this data.
-Some have predicted that up to 55% of apps aren't ready for this change.
+Privacy regulation is set to make data handlers liable for how they collect, protect, store and remove this data.
+Some have predicted that up to 55% of apps aren’t ready for this change.

 But you thought GDPR is only for email marketers.
 Wrong.
-Complying with GDPR is integral to running a successful mobile app business.
+Complying with privacy regulations is integral to running a successful mobile app business.
 As a mobile developer, under the new legislation, you will be responsible for all the personal data from your app.

-That's right - as of the 25th May, 2018 responsibility will rest with you to ensure that you are in control of user data.
-But it doesn't have to be all doom and gloom.
-GDPR is an opportunity for developers to create effective relationships with their users.
+That’s right – as of the 1st Jan 2020 responsibility will rest with you to ensure that you are in control of user data.
+But it doesn’t have to be all doom and gloom.
+The GDPR and CCPA are an opportunity for developers to create effective relationships with their users.
 It also means that you can offer up a great app experience at the same time.

 For apps, this means that a proper system for opt-in, data collection and data storage will need to be in place.
 As well as this the infrastructure to opt-out and be forgotten are essential to comply with the legislation.